-If you own an outdoor home pizza oven, you’re one of the lucky few with access to the best-tasting pizzas right in your home.
+If you own a wood fire pizza oven, you’re one of the lucky few with access to the best-tasting pizzas right in your home.
 The soaring temperature of wood-fired pizzas ensures a perfectly cooked pizza that’s sure to gratify even the pickiest of pizza aficionados.

 However, using an outdoor wood-fired pizza oven isn't as easy as it seems.
 When you’re just starting, you’re bound to encounter some burned pizzas.
 After a period of trial and error, you’ll get used to it and you’ll soon be baking the most savoury pizzas in no time.

 We’ve done the hard part for you.
 From lighting a wood-fired pizza oven to cooking on it, this detailed guide shows you the proper way of using wood-fired ovens.

 Precautions For Lighting A Wood Fired Pizza Oven

 You should never light a fire with charcoal lighter fluid, kerosene, gasoline / petrol or other similar flammable materials.

 Never use water to extinguish the flames of the fire or to lower the wood burning oven temperature.
 You should only use dry and seasoned wood, preferably kiln dried wood.
 Refrain from using resinous, wet, or treated wood.